anodyne/docs/upgrade-guide.md

 ## Updating Nova

+{% callout title="Upgrading to Nova 2.7" %}
+If you are upgrading from a version of Nova prior to 2.7.0, you will need to use the [Nova 2.7 Upgrade Guide](/docs/2.7/upgrade-guide-27).
+For all other future updates to Nova 2.7, you will be able to use the below process.
+{% /callout %}

 ### Step 1: Rename the Nova directory

 Once you've finished backing up your site (because you already did that, right?), rename the `nova` directory to `nova_old` on your server.
 (This ensures that if the update goes awry you still have a copy of the working Nova core from before you attempted the update.)